gianniosgeorgios/Neural-Networks-and-Intelligent-Systems/Lab3/README.md

 ### Choosing best model

 We come to the conclution that **DenseNet** model is the best choice .
-It is needed less training time and memory sources and it succeeds high accuracy (~ 77 %).
+It needs less training time and memory sources and it succeeds high accuracy (~ 77 %).

 ### Optimizing best model

 For opotimizing DenseNet model we follow some steps:

-1. *Resize input images' shape*: For bigger imput shape accuracy is improving, but RAM usage is increased
+1. *Resize input images' shape*: For bigger imput shape accuracy is improving, but RAM usage is increased.
-2. *Data augmentation*:  We increase the amount of data by adding slightly modified copies of already existing data so as to avoid overfiting
+2. *Data augmentation*:  We increase the amount of data by adding slightly modified copies of already existing data so as to avoid overfiting.
-3. *Fine tuning*: Since we have a large dataset, there is no reason to train only the head of the network
+3. *Fine tuning*: Since we have a large dataset, there is no reason to train only the head of the network.
 4. *Adding dropout layers*: It was neccesary since some paths in our network represent noise.
 So we cancel them using dropout layers.
 5. *Early stopping techinques*: During the learning proccess, if the validation accuracy does not improve, we stop learning.
 6. Experimentation with learning rate, batch size and different opotimizers